The-Animonculory/DogeCraft/GUIDE.md

 * [Comforts](https://www.curseforge.com/minecraft/mc-mods/comforts-fabric) - Comforts is a mod that adds sleeping bags and hammocks to Minecraft.
 * [Dual Riders](https://www.curseforge.com/minecraft/mc-mods/dual-riders) - Allows 2 players to ride one horse!
 * [Early-Game Buckets](https://www.curseforge.com/minecraft/mc-mods/early-game-buckets) - A small fabric mod which adds some new early-game buckets!
+* [Explorer's Compass](https://www.curseforge.com/minecraft/mc-mods/explorers-compass) - Explorer's Compass is an item that allows you to locate structures anywhere in the world.
+It is the sister mod of Nature's Compass, an item that can be used to locate biomes.

 ## Worldgen
 * [YUNG's Better Dungeons](https://www.curseforge.com/minecraft/mc-mods/yungs-better-dungeons-fabric) - A complete redesign of Minecraft's dungeons like never before.
 YUNG's Better Dungeons redesigns vanilla dungeons while also adding three new dungeons: Catacombs, Fortresses of the Undead, and Spider Caves!